allejok96/jw-scripts/README.md

 ### JW Broadcasting and bible sound recordings anywhere

-With these scripts you can get the latest [JW Broadcasting](http://tv.jw.org/) videos automatically downloaded to your Plex library, or painlessly stream bible recordings from [jw.org](http://www.jw.org) to phone or in Kodi.
+With these scripts you can get the latest [JW Broadcasting](http://tv.jw.org/) videos automatically downloaded to your Plex library, or painlessly stream bible recordings from [jw.org](http://www.jw.org) to your phone or via Kodi.

 A script for JW Broadcasting [live streaming](http://tv.jw.org/#en/live) is also in the works...